On the Symmetries of Deep Learning Models and their Internal Representations: The symmetries of nonlinearities

 The intertwiner group is also a natural way to describe the weight space symmetries of a neural network.
 We denote by \(\FF \subseteq C(\RR^{n_0}, \RR^{n_k})\) the space of continuous functions that can be described by a network with the same architecture as \(f\).
 As described in \cite{jacotNeuralTangentKernel2020} there is a \textbf{realization map} \(\Phi: \WW \to \FF\) mapping weights \(W \in \WW\) to the associated function \(f \in \FF\). $\Phi$ arises because there are generally multiple sets of weights that yield the same function.
 We will show that \(\Phi\) is invariant with respect to an action of the intertwiner groups on \(\WW\) so that intertwiner groups form a set of ``built-in'' weight space symmetries of \(f\).
 This result, which encompasses phenomena including permutation symmetries of hidden neurons, is well known in many particular cases (e.g., \cite[\S 8.2.2]{Goodfellow-et-al-2016}, \cite[\S 3]{breaWeightspaceSymmetryDeep2019}, \cite[\S 2]{freemanTopologyGeometryHalfRectified2017}, \cite[\S 3]{mengGSGDOptimizingReLU2019}, \cite[\S 3, A]{rolnickReverseengineeringDeepReLU2020}).
 From \Cref{lem:comm-w-sig} we can also derive corollaries regarding symmetries of the loss landscape --- these are included in \cref{sec:sym-ll}. \begin{proposition} Suppose $A_i \in G_{\sigma_{n_i}}$ for $1 \leq i \leq k-1$, and let

 Then, as functions, for each $m$

 In particular, \(f(x, W') = f(x, W)\) for all \(x \in \RR^{n_0}\).
-Equivalently, we have \(\Phi(W') = \Phi(W) \in \FF\). \end{proposition} \begin{remark} We will show in \cref{appendix-proofs} that the this theorem no longer holds if the architecture of \(f\) contains residual connections, and that it fails most dramatically when the layer \( m\) occurs inside a residual block.
-We see empirical evidence consistent with this failure in \cref{fig:rn-pro,fig:wreath-cka-resnet,fig:stitch-penalties-resnet} below. \end{remark}
+Equivalently, we have \(\Phi(W') = \Phi(W) \in \FF\). \end{proposition} \begin{remark} We will show in \cref{appendix-proofs} that the statement of this theorem must be modified if the architecture of \(f\) contains residual connections.
+By placing suitable restrictions on the matrices \(A_i\)\footnote{Namely, that \(A_l = A_m\) if layers \(l\) and \(m\) are joined by a sequence of residual connections.} we can recover a form of \cref{eq:equivariant-thing} provided \(m\) occurs at the end of a residual block.
+However, there doesn't seem to be a way to obtain such an identity when \( m\) occurs \emph{inside} a residual block; we see empirical evidence consistent with this point in \cref{fig:rn-pro,fig:wreath-cka-resnet,fig:stitch-penalties-resnet} below. \end{remark}